 Many reports indicate that the right-click feature might refuse to work when the user profile being used in Firefox is corrupted.
 The same thing goes for browser installation corruption events.
 Corrupted user profiles or browser installations might also play out as causes of the right-click not working issue in Google Chrome.

 The vast majority of complaints about the right-click function refusing to work were from people using Firefox, so it seems the Firefox application on PC is generally more prone to the problems that give rise to the issue.
-Therefore, most of the fixes in this guide are focused on resolving things in the case of Firefox.
-For the purposes defined in this guide, Firefox will serve as our reference browser.

 Nevertheless, the right-click not working issue is also known to manifest itself on Google Chrome, which is easily the most popular web browser application on PCs.
 For this reason, we also describe solutions (mostly specific fixes) to the problem when Chrome is involved.

-How to fix right-click not working on Firefox
+How to Fix Right-Click Not Working on Firefox

 In any case, for efficiency purposes, you may want to begin with the first procedure on the list and work your way through the rest in the order we listed them (if the need arises).

-1. Close the webpage that is blocking the right-click function:
+1. Close the webpage that is blocking the right-click function

 We earlier established the existence of webpages configured to block or disable the right-click functionality when their pages are loaded up on a web browser on a PC.
 The right-click blocking code might carry over to other web pages or sessions, which means Firefox sometimes ends up blocking the right-click functionality for all opened pages.